 Why do I overcome being socially inept?

-- Lack of experience: Socially inept People may have lacked the opportunity to practice social skills.
-This can make it difficult for them to know how to act in social situations.
+Lack of experience: Socially inept People may not have had the opportunity to practice social skills, making it difficult to know how to act in social situations.